interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 You should submit the following:

 1. A set of PDDL files, one PDDL file for your domain, and one PDDL file for each of the problems.
+Your domain definition should have (a) at least 10 action schema beyond the ones that we defined for action castle, (b) relevant types for your problem, (c) predicates defined with their types and comments describing them.
+You should include (a) at least 3 problems, (b) giving initial states and goals for each, and (c) ensure that the goal can be reached from the initial state using your action schema.
-2. A JSON file on your annotations `annotations.json`
+2. A JSON file containing your annotations that map from the elements in your PDDL domain onto phrases in the wikiHow article that you selected.
+You can call this `annotations.json`.
 3. A PDF file containing your writeup.
 You should include at least 1 paragraphs for each of the following topics:
 * What wikiHow article did you pick and why?
 * What portions of the article did you select to translate to PDDL?